-- 1. Remove the hitch pins and "O" rings from the ankle rest rods. - 2.
+- 1. Remove the hitch pins and "O" rings from the ankle rest extension rods. - 2.
 Loosen both ankle rest locking knobs. - 3.
 Slowly insert the ankle rest rods through the frame and plastic blocks.

 Note: If the rod does not slide in, the brass spacer that is inside the plastic block (under the table) needs to be moved out of the way.
-Simply insert an allen wrench into the small hole on the side of the block and push the brass spacer past the large hole, clearing the way for the rod (middle photo above). - 4.
+Simply insert an allen wrench into the small hole on the side of the block and push the brass spacer past the large hole, clearing the way for the rod.
+See middle photo above (shown on 550 Elevation). - 4.
 Push the ankle rest all the way in and replace the "O" rings and hitch pins.